Houston Texans: Bill O'Brien years (2014–2020)

 In 2018, the Texans started the season 0–3, losing by a combined 15 points to the New England Patriots, Tennessee Titans, and New York Giants, before winning a 37–34 overtime shootout on the road in Indianapolis.
 This win sparked a nine-game winning streak for the Texans, their first since starting 5–0 in 2012, which included a Week 8 win against the Miami Dolphins that included five touchdown passes from Deshaun Watson.
 This streak was the longest ever for a team that started the season 0–3; the previous record was a seven-game win-streak set by the New York Giants in 1918 after starting out 0–3.

 On November 23, 2018, the owner of the Houston Texans, Bob McNair, died from skin cancer.
-On November 26, 2018, McNair's wife, Janice McNair, became the principal owner and Senior Chair of the Houston Texans, while their son, D. Cal McNair, became the chairman and Chief Operating Officer.
+On November 26, 2018, McNair's wife, Janice McNair, became the principal owner and Senior Chair of the Houston Texans, while their son, D. Cal McNair, became the chairman and chief operating officer.

 The Texans finished the season 11–5, and won another AFC South division championship under Bill O'Brien.
 They lost 21–7 in the first round of the playoffs to their AFC South division rival Indianapolis Colts.

-In 2019, the Texans won the AFC South division championship and qualified for the NFL playoffs on the back of a 10–6 record.
+In 2019, the Texans won the AFC South division and qualified for the NFL playoffs on the back of a 10–6 record.
 They went on to defeat the Buffalo Bills by a score of 22–19 in overtime in the AFC wild-card round.
 However, the Texans' 2019 season came to an end the following week, as they lost to the eventual Super Bowl champion Kansas City Chiefs by a score of 51–31 in the AFC divisional round.
 The Texans had a 24–0 lead in the game before the Chiefs came back.

-On March 22, 2020, the Texans traded away all-pro wide receiver DeAndre Hopkins and a fourth-round pick in the 2020 NFL draft to the Arizona Cardinals.
+On March 22, 2020, the Texans traded away All-Pro wide receiver DeAndre Hopkins and a fourth-round pick in the 2020 NFL draft to the Arizona Cardinals.
 In return, Houston received running back David Johnson, a 2020 second-round pick, and a 2021 fourth-round pick.
 The move was confusing and controversial among fans and sportswriters alike, as many claimed that the Texans should have received more valuable assets for Hopkins, who was among the best receivers in the NFL.

 The Texans began the 2020 NFL season with a record of 0–4, and Bill O'Brien was consequentially fired after a disappointing loss to the Minnesota Vikings in Week 4.
 Romeo Crennel, who was the head coach of the Cleveland Browns from 2005 to 2008 and of the Kansas City Chiefs in 2011–12, was named the interim head coach for the remainder of the season.
 Crennel managed to win more than half of his first 7 games as Houston's head coach, giving Houston a record of 4–7.
 However, the Texans ended the season on a five-game losing streak.
 With a final record of 4–12, the Texans were unable to make the playoffs.